ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ## Adding stars

-Let's add a type for star bonuses that will increment score when collected.
+Let's add a template for star bonuses that will increment score when collected.
 We will do the following:

 1. Set up a score variable in our room's "On Create" code.
-2. Create a new type for star bonuses.
+2. Create a new template for star bonuses.
 3. Add a bit of logic to the star's "On Step" event that will destroy the star when collided with the cat.
-4. Create a new room and a type for it to display a score counter.
+4. Create a new room and a template for it to display a score counter.
 5. Put this new room into the main one.

 Now, open the `InGame` room's events and add a line `this.score = 0;`.
 This will create a variable we will be able to edit and read in any other copy.

-Create a new type, and call it a `Star`.
+Create a new template, and call it a `Star`.
 Set its texture.

 In its On Step code, put this script: